logikevcoder/codingnexus/README.md

 ### To get this project installed on your local machine

-* Form the repository.
+* Fork the repository.
 This button is located on the top right part of this webpage.
 Look for the button that says **fork**.
 Please do not clone directly from this repo.All pull requests will be against your forked repo, not by cloning the repository directly.
 * Once the project is forked and you can find it in your github account, go to your coding nexus repo
 * Clone the repository by clicking the button that says copy the code this copied url will be used to clone your repo
 * Open your terminal, navigate where you want the project location to be
 * If you're using the terminal built into VScode use the shortcut control + ~ to bring up the terminal
-* type `git clone <past in the repo url you copied>`
+* Type `git clone <past in the repo url you copied>`

 ### start up the project

-* cd into the project from your VScode or regular terminal window on your computer.
+* CD into the project from your VScode or regular terminal window on your computer.
 If you're not familiar with terminal commands [click here](https://www.youtube.com/watch?v=5XgBd6rjuDQ)
 * Type in the terminal `npm install` once you're inside your project (this will install all required dependencies to start up the website)
 * You're now able to run `gatsby develop` to load the actual website
 * The project page should load automatically but if it doesnt just navigate to localhost:8000